-The Competent Authority of a Contracting Party to ADR must assign the classification of explosive materials before they can be transported.
+The Competent Authority of a Contracting Party to ADR must assign the classification of explosive materials before they can be transported by road within Great Britain.
 This involves assessing an explosive to determine whether it is assigned to – or excluded from – Class 1 of the UN classification scheme for the transportation of dangerous goods.
 An explosive assigned to Class 1 is given an appropriate UN Serial Number, hazard code and compatibility group, depending on its composition, type, and hazard.

 A Competent Authority is a body designated or recognised to carry out duties under transport of dangerous goods regulations.
 In Great Britain:

 Once the Competent Authority has agreed the classification, it issues a Competent Authority Document (CAD).